 RFID is the only automatic-identification technology that is truly automatic.
-It can, therefore, collect data at a far lower cost than bar codes and other systems, providing an unprecedented level of product visibility and traceability.
-This track focuses on how companies are deploying visibility and traceability, as well as the benefits visibility provides.
+It can, therefore, collect data at a far lower cost than bar codes and other systems, thereby providing an unprecedented level of product visibility and traceability.
+This track will focus on how companies are deploying visibility and traceability, as well as the benefits visibility provides.

 1:30 PM—Track Session

 Costa View Farms, located in Madera, Calif., first began employing RFID approximately four years ago, when the U.S. Department of Agriculture (USDA) began investigating the technology to monitor poultry and livestock populations so it could more quickly and effectively trace animal diseases to the source in the event of a breakout.
 Although the USDA has not yet mandated the use of an animal-identification system, Costa View Farms has tagged more than 6,000 dairy cows with passive RFID transponders encoded with unique ID numbers.
 Learn how the identification system has saved the farm's workers countless hours previously spent searching for and treating cows, while also improving its animal records and boosting milk production.

 Takeaways:• The benefits of utilizing RFID to replace a manual, paper-based system requiring workers to visually search for numbers printed on ear tags

 Web-based System for Monitoring the Location, Security and Status of Hazardous Material Movements